pollastri-pierre/ledger-wallet-daemon/README.md

 6. Add a tag on the new commit with the version of the ledger-core-lib, or the commit hash if no version was tagged

+## Configuring the daemon when running on Docker

+An example file of env file is available under `sample/docker.env`.
+You can then write your env file and use it to configure the daemon.